 The Network Monitor includes a performance analysis tool, to help show you how long the browser takes to download the different parts of your site.

-To run the performance analysis tool click the stopwatch icon in the toolbar at the bottom of the Network Monitor:
+To run the performance analysis tool click the stopwatch icon in the toolbar.

 (Alternatively, if you have only just opened the Network Monitor, so it's not yet populated with the list of requests, you'll get a stopwatch icon in the main window.)